BramVan-Oosterhout/festivals-docker/festivals-identity-server/DOCUMENTATION.md

-The festivaks-identity-server supports the storage of user related information for the FestivalsApp.
+The festivaks-identity-server supports the storage of user related information for the Festivals-App.
 This information is maintained on the server, separate from the festivals information stored at the festivals-datavase server.

 ## Operation